Zoll manifolds with boundary: Introduction

 Proposition~\ref{thm:anynk} is proved in Section~\ref{sec:construction} using a mapping torus construction.

 Theorem~\ref{thm:hombordo} is proved in Section~\ref{sec:topZollconnbound}, where we also obtain a topological classification of $2$ and $3$-dimensional Zoll manifolds with boundary.
-Particularly interesting is the case of Zoll $3$-manifolds with connected boundary when $k=0$, where the soul can be diffeomorphic to any non-simply connected closed surface, possibly nonorientable (Proposition~\ref{thm:class3dim}).
+A particularly interesting case is that of Zoll $3$-manifolds with connected boundary when $k=0$, where the soul can be diffeomorphic to any non-simply connected closed surface, possibly nonorientable (Proposition~\ref{thm:class3dim}).

 Finally, Theorem~\ref{thm:fiberbundle} is proved in Section \ref{projection}.